okta/odyssey/packages/docs/source/building-blocks/elements.md

   </blockquote>
 ```
 </figure>

-### Accessibility

-#### Screen Readers
-Many screen readers do not let users know of the presence of `del`.
-To fix this, you should consider using `data-a11y-start` and `data-a11y-end`, prepend and append assistive text to the contents of the tag.
-In the above example, there are additional spaces before and after the text, this is intentional.
-Not adding these spaces will cause the content within the tag to run into the text within the tag.

 ## em <a name="em"></a>
 > The HTML `<em>` element marks text that has stress emphasis.
 The `<em>` element can be nested, with each level of nesting indicating a greater degree of emphasis. - <cite><a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/em'>MDN</a></cite>